Pechanga Resort Casino

-The Pechanga Resort Casino is a Native American casino on the Pechanga Indian Reservation adjacent to the city of Temecula, California.
-Pechanga Resort Casino is one of the largest casino/resorts in the United States, with more than 5,400 slot machines and approximately 200,000 sqft of gaming space.
+Pechanga Resort Casino is a Native American casino and integrated resort on the Pechanga Indian Reservation adjacent to the city of Temecula, California.
+It is one of the largest casino/resorts in the United States, with more than 5,400 slot machines and approximately 200,000 sqft of gaming space.

 History

-On June 24, 2002, the $262 million Pechanga Resort & Casino opened its doors.
+The Pechanga tribe had obtained an additional 235 acres of flat land along the Temecula-Pala road in 1907, named the Kelsey tract after the Bureau of Indian Affairs agent who recommended the purchase, C.E.
+Kelsey.
+On June 24, 2002, the $262 million Pechanga Resort & Casino opened its doors on the tract.
 The resort, which was designed to highlight the Pechanga Band of Luiseño Indians' culture, included an 85000 sqft casino, 1,200-seat showroom, 515000 sqft, 14-story (522-room) hotel and 38800 sqft convention center, 200-seat cabaret lounge, Eagle's Nest Lounge and seven restaurants.

-In November 2004, a 100000 sqft expansion opened, adding additional gaming space, a high-limit gaming area, a food court area, a 54-table poker room and Kelsey's, a sports-themed restaurant.
+In November 2004, a 100000 sqft expansion opened, adding additional gaming space, a high-limit gaming area, a food court area, and Kelsey's, a sports-themed restaurant.

 In 2018, Pechanga completed a 27-month, $300 million expansion that doubled its hotel room capacity to 1,090, expanded its spa facility to 25,000 square feet, created a 40,000-square foot events center, and built a 4 ½-acre tropical pool complex that features a dedicated restaurant, swim-up bar, three pools, two waterslides, a fountain, and 27 cabanas.
+In 2020, after the COVID-19 pandemic, the indoor property was made entirely smoke-free; smoking is permitted in designated areas outside.